bandoche/pyautogui-ng/README.md

 Support
 -------

-If you find this project helpful and would like to support its development, [consider donating to its creator on Patreon](https://www.patreon.com/AlSweigart).
+If you find this project or PyAutoGUI helpful and would like to support its development, [consider donating to its creator on Patreon](https://www.patreon.com/AlSweigart).